AurelienVALENTIN/OMERO_walkthrough/README.md

 * Download [here](https://www.openmicroscopy.org/omero/downloads/) the appropriate files for your OS.
 * Unzip and run the .exe file or `bin/omero-insight`
 * Log in to a server.
-If you just want to try your hand at OMERO, you can use the OME demo server: create your account [here](https://demo.openmicroscopy.org/signup/) and then connect to OMERO.web [here](https://demo.openmicroscopy.org).
+If you just want to try your hand at OMERO, you can use the OME demo server: create your account [here](https://demo.openmicroscopy.org/signup/) and then connect in OMERO.insight to the `demo.openmicroscopy.org` server ot to the OMERO webclient [here](https://demo.openmicroscopy.org).
 Otherwise, you can create your own server by installing OMERO.server.

 ### b.
 OMERO.server